by Carolyn Thomas ♥ @HeartSisters

 - the Baltimore Longitudinal Study, one of the largest at the time about the natural process of aging, included no women for its first 20 years because, according to the National Institute on Aging, the facility in which the study was conducted had only one toilet.

 - the Physicians Health Study, which concluded that taking an aspirin a day would reduce the risk of heart disease, included 22,000 men and no women.
 It wasn’t until 2005 that the Women’s Health Study disputed those findings in women.
-See more on this now-controversial recommendation here.
+See more on this now-controversial recommendation here and here.

 - the Multiple Risk Factor Intervention Trial, known as Mr. Fit, a longterm study of lifestyle factors related to cholesterol and heart disease, included 13,000 men and no women.